score-json/json/TSF/trustable/assertions/TA-Behaviours.md

 * How confident can we be that this list covers all critical requirements?

-    Answer:  We can not think of any more critical requirement of a JSON parser than to parse JSON data.
+    Answer:  We can not think of any more critical requirement of a JSON parser in the sense of RFC8259 than to parse JSON data in the sense of RFC8259.

 * How comprehensive is the list of tests?